-When we invited Tania and her family to stay with us in North East Tasmania, I guess we hoped the outcome would be more than fond memories.
+When we invited the team to stay with us in North East Tasmania, I guess we hoped the outcome would be more than fond memories.
 In the past the outcome from hosting tourism professionals and journalists, apart from some (often brief) social contact, has been minimal impact.

-However, we enjoyed Tania’s visit immensely.
+However, we enjoyed the visit immensely.
 It was school holidays and the kids (ours included) had great fun together – as did the adults!
 We toured as much of the North East as we could.
-Tania has a genuine interest in all the places and people she meets and a knack for extracting interesting and quirky local stories.
-When the family left, Tania promised to write about the North East, and I thought, “that’ll be nice”.
+The writers and photographers show genuine interest in all the places and people they meets and have a knack for extracting interesting and quirky local stories.
+When they left, they promised to write about the north east, and I thought, “that’ll be nice”.